evertrue/elasticsearch-utils/README.md

 ### Streaming

-For those times when you want to map over all results of a search, perhaps in a background job, that may be very large and not worry about paging.
+For those times when you want to map over all results of a search (which may be very large, perhaps in a background job) and not worry about paging.
 This method leverages the [`scroll`](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/scan-scroll.html) feature of ElasticSearch to maximize server-side efficiency.

 In this example, we run a search for all Bobs in the index and output their last name.
 There are a ton of bobs in Bobland so the deep paging would normally tax the server, so we opt to stream.